akleinhesselink/akleinhesselink.github.io/content/home/community_science.md

  </figcaption>
 </figure>

-I got hooked on birding at the Point Reyes Christmas Bird Count in 2005.
+I have been an avid birder since participating in the Point Reyes Christmas Bird Count in 2005.
 Since then I have contributed hundreds of checklists to [eBird (link to profile)](https://ebird.org/profile/MTM5OTI2/US-CA-037).
-At UCLA, I have made an effort to document the birds on campus during my free time (96 speciess so far).
+At UCLA, I have tried to document the birds on campus (96 species so far).
 In 2017, I helped M.S. student Samuel Bressler start the UCLA Birding club and Audubon Chapter [(featured in the Daily Bruin)](https://dailybruin.com/2019/11/15/bruin-audubon-society-and-birding-club-makes-bird-watching-a-hoot-for-students/).
 I lead weekly [birdwatching trips on campus](https://www.botgard.ucla.edu/event/bruin-birding-club-fall-migration-garden-walks-5/) and regular weekend trips with the birding club to hotspots around Southern California.

 <figure>
  <img src="/home/community_science_files/salton.jpg" alt="" width="700px"/>